AboutScienceNewsContact

 Vice President, Biology and Corporate Secretary

-Dr. Nelson has nearly 30 years of experience in pharmaceutical drug discovery and development, including work on both small molecule and biologic drug candidates.
+Dr. Nelson has over 30 years of experience in pharmaceutical drug discovery and development, including work on both small molecule and biologic drug candidates.

-Most recently, Dr. Nelson jointly established and built one of the first neuroinflammation units in the industry, which served as a primary focus of US research by Lundbeck.
-He was on the US research management team responsible for design and execution of drug discovery strategy (2010-2015).
-He created and headed a research division that identified peripheral immune mechanisms acting across the blood-brain barrier to propagate multiple neurological disorders, including Alzheimer’s, Parkinson’s, small vessel disease (SVD), and progressive MS. Dr. Nelson was project lead on two academic/industrial collaborations pursuing biologics- based therapeutic candidates for AD and progressive MS, one with Dr. Katerina Akassoglou at the Gladstone Institutes, and the other with Dr. Dave Morgan at the USF Byrd Alzheimer’s Institute.
+Dr. Nelson jointly established and built one of the first neuroinflammation units in the industry, which served as a primary focus of US research by Lundbeck.
+At Lundbeck, Dr. Nelson was on the US research management team responsible for design and execution of drug discovery strategy (2010-2015).
+He created and headed a research division that identified peripheral immune mechanisms acting across the blood-brain barrier to propagate multiple neurological disorders, including Alzheimer’s, Parkinson’s and small vessel disease (SVD) and was project lead on two academic/industrial collaborations pursuing biologics-based therapeutic candidates for AD and progressive MS.

 Prior to joining Lundbeck, Dr. Nelson was an Associate Research Fellow in the CNS Discovery group at Pfizer, Inc. (1991-2009).
-While at Pfizer, Dr. Nelson was leader on a project that nominated for clinical development a prototype nNOS inhibitor CP-601,073 for stroke and stroke recovery.
-Dr. Nelson was also the biology lead on a joint collaboration with TransTech Pharmaceuticals that resulted in the nomination of TTP- 488, a RAGE antagonist currently in Phase III clinical trials for Alzheimer’s disease.
+While at Pfizer, Dr. Nelson led a project that was nominated for clinical development of a prototype nNOS inhibitor CP-601,073 for stroke and stroke recovery.
+Dr. Nelson was also the biology lead on a joint collaboration with TransTech Pharmaceuticals that resulted in the nomination of TTP- 488, a RAGE antagonist for Alzheimer’s disease.

-In conjunction with his responsibilities as Vice President, Exploratory Biology of MindImmune Therapeutics, Inc., Dr. Nelson is a Ryan Research Professor of Neuroscience at the University of Rhode Island.
+In conjunction with his responsibilities as Vice President of Biology of MindImmune Therapeutics, Inc., Dr. Nelson is a Ryan Research Professor of Neuroscience, at the George and Anne Ryan Institute for Neuroscience, and an adjunct Full Professor of Biomedical and Pharmaceutical Sciences at the College of Pharmacy, both at the University of Rhode Island.

 Dr. Nelson received his Ph.D. from Northwestern University (Neuroscience program/Dept. of Psychology) in 1987 and was a Freudenberger Research Fellow in the laboratory of Dr. Huntington Potter at Harvard Medical School from 1989-1991, studying the role of CNS proteases in neurite outgrowth, astrocytic differentiation, and aberrant protein production/protein refolding.